kenjward/kenjward.github.io/cv.md

 <br><br>

 ### Refereed articles
-“Crafty Ads: Branding and Product Nesting in the Arts and Crafts Magazine The Craftsman,” Journal of Magazine and New Media Research (publication pending).
+<a href="/cv/ken-ward-crafty-ads-journal.pdf">“Crafty Ads: Branding and Product Nesting in the Arts and Crafts Magazine
+The Craftsman,”</a> Journal of Magazine and New Media Research 17, no. 2 (Winter 2017): 1–20.
 <br><br>

 ### Industry experience